 In the late 1930s, the Navy's Bureau of Ordnance developed a tactic to deal with large, heavily defended bomber formations.
 The fighters would fly above them and drop anti-aircraft bombs.
 These were small, with a light case containing two pounds of TNT, but would cause considerably more damage than a bullet.
 BuOrd designed small containers housing two bombs each for installation within the wings, five containers to a side.
 Twenty bombs were to be dropped at one time, covering an area 150 yards long and 50 yards wide.
 The pilot was to be provided with a downward vision window for aiming.

-This was a requirement in the Navy's 1938 fighter procurement, so the Bell XFL-1 (shown here), Grumman XF5F, and Chance Vought XF4U were all built with the small bomb bays to house the BuOrd containers and downward vision windows.
+This was a requirement in the Navy's 1938 fighter procurement, so the Bell XFL-1 (shown here), Grumman XF5F, and Chance Vought XF4U were all built with the small bomb bays to house the BuOrd containers and a downward vision window.
 According to a BuOrd history published in 1953: "Although antiaircraft bombs gained a group of staunch advocates, their admirers were more numerous on the higher level of planning than on the lower one of actual combat."
-The bomb bays were deleted from the production F4U by BuAer.
-Although BuOrd bought 200,000 of the bombs, they were apparently only used as antipersonnel weapons.
+The bomb bays were deleted from the production F4U by BuAer although the window remained through at least some (most?) of the F4U-1As.
+Although BuOrd bought 200,000 anti-aircraft bombs, they were apparently only used as antipersonnel weapons.